Best Pizza Crust Recipe

 Consider using sourdough starter in your pizza dough for a tangy and flavorful twist.
 While yeast is the traditional choice for making pizza crust, sourdough offers a unique taste and texture that can take your homemade pizzas to the next level.

-One main advantage of sourdough is its natural fermentation process, which results in a complex flavor profile and a chewier crust.
+One main advantage of sourdough is its natural fermentation process, which results in a complex flavour profile and a chewier crust.
 Additionally, sourdough has some health benefits as it breaks down gluten and makes the dough easier to digest.

 Ultimately, the choice between yeast or sourdough depends on your preference for taste and texture and how much time you’re willing to invest in making your pizza crust.